 It’s halfway between Dublin and Belfast, so if you’re staying in either it’s a great day trip.
 The great thing about Monaghan is that it’s definitely off the tourist track so you’ll experience the “real Ireland.”

-Monaghan is well known for its rolling drumlins, and they creates the perfect natural landscape for golf, and the Farney county has embraced that.
-You’ll find courses for all levels, and some pretty swish club houses to recoup in afterwards.
-Check out Rossmore, Nuremore, Mannan Castle and Clones Golf Club for some of the best courses!
+Monaghan is well known for its rolling drumlins, and they create the perfect natural landscape for golf, and the Farney county has embraced that.
+You’ll find courses for all levels, and some pretty swish clubhouses to recoup in afterwards.

 2. Driving range at Mannan

-Maybe you’re of the belief that a golf is only a way to ruin a good walk, but you can’t deny that driving ranges are a hell of a lot of fun.
-Right beside Mannan Castle Golf Club you can smash away any frustration with a €2 bucket of balls, and of course, aim for the little ball collector when they’re out gathering in your 200 yard Happy Gilmore Drives.
+Maybe you believe that golf is a way to ruin a good walk, but you can’t deny that driving ranges are a hell of a lot of fun.
+Right beside Mannan Castle Golf Club, you can smash away any frustration with a €2 bucket of balls.
+Of course, aiming for the little ball collector when they’re out gathering in your 200-yard drives is crucial.